amr-abdelhamid/refbook/manuscript/main.md

 ![](\images\introduce_structure.jpg)

-## Component, module, or service?
+## Modules, components, or services?

 First, we need to answer this question: Are we splitting our code into modules, components, or services?
 Before we do that, let's agree on what a module, component, and service is.

 #### Module

 The *UML User Guide* provided a very brief and broad definition of what a module is.
-It is a "software unit of storage and manipulation".
+It is a *"software unit of storage and manipulation"*.

 To elaborate on this definition, a module is any logical grouping of cohesive code functions which provides access to these functions in a uniform manner.
 This can be as big as a sub-system, like an accounting or HR module, or as small as a class, like a calculator or an xml parser.